CITY · HEBEI

 Qing imperial summer mountain resort 230 km northeast of Beijing.
 UNESCO-listed Mountain Resort and Eight Outer Temples — the Qing emperors' summer retreat from 1703 to 1820.

-Chengde (formerly Jehol) was the Qing imperial summer retreat from 1703 to 1820 — emperors moved the court here annually to escape Beijing summer heat and to conduct administration in proximity to the Manchurian and Mongolian frontiers.
-The Mountain Resort (Bishu Shanzhuang) covers 5.6 km² of imperial-park landscape, larger than the Forbidden City and the Summer Palace combined.
+Chengde (formerly Jehol) was the Qing imperial summer retreat from 1703 to 1820.
+Emperors from Kangxi onward moved the full court here annually to escape Beijing's summer heat and to conduct frontier diplomacy — Mongolian, Tibetan and Central Asian vassals were received here rather than in Beijing, which gave the court a degree of political flexibility.
+The Mountain Resort (Bishu Shanzhuang) covers 5.6 km² of imperial parkland within its enclosing wall: lakes, gardens, plains and forested hills, larger than the Forbidden City and Summer Palace combined.

 What to see